 6. Transferring Rare Inherited Disorders

-- Though the chances are quite less, however, the cord blood poses a threat of transferring the genetic ailment through cord blood banking.
+• Though the chances are quite low, cord blood poses a threat of transferring the genetic ailment through cord blood banking.

 7. Slow Engraftment

-- The working of the graft is indicated by the appearance of specialized white blood cells (neutrophils and platelets) into the blood of the recipient.
+• The working of the graft is indicated by the appearance of specialized white blood cells (neutrophils and platelets) in the recipient’s blood.

 8. Uncertain Success Rate

-- The cord blood transplantation holds ambiguous success of the procedure due to slow working.
+• The cord blood transplantation holds the ambiguous success of the procedure due to slow working.

 9. Ethical Concerns

-- FDA requires appropriate legal considerations and ethical consents of parents involved in cord blood banking.
+• FDA requires appropriate legal considerations and ethical consent of parents involved in cord blood banking.

-- The privacy of donor and consent for research-based medical studies on umbilical cord stem cells is also requisite.
+• The privacy of donors and consent for research-based medical studies on umbilical cord stem cells is also requisite.

 10. Quality Compromise